sevenquarkoniums/BinaryNetwork/BinaryNetwork0.1/ReadMe.txt

 When the world is initialized, click to begin simulation!

-the GUI of master shows the firing of neurons of a single brain. version0.3 shows the position of the cells in this evolution process.
+branch singleBrain shows the firing of neurons of a single brain. branch master/version0.3 shows the cell evolution process.

 source code in C++
 GUI is implemented with MFC.